nicktaras/state-pilot/README.md

   const unSubscribeUserSettings = stateDriver.unsubscribe('userSettings', data => { /* do something with data */ });
   const unSubscribeVieNavigation = stateDriver.unsubscribe('viewNavigation', data => { /* do something with data */ }););

-  // invoke direct state changes to be recieved by subscribers stateDriver.createStoreState('viewNavigation', { path: '/contact', name: 'contact' });
+  // invoke state changes to be recieved by subscribers stateDriver.createStoreState('viewNavigation', { path: '/contact', name: 'contact' });

   // invoke state change via actions to be recieved by subscribers